Essential Security Skills (Part-time)

 - Program Code:

 - Health & Life Sciences

 About the ProgramThis program will emphasize the importance of tactical and practical security solutions and the strategic assessment of risk factors for their control and management.
 The program provides current, industry-specific, and highly relevant training for individuals who are seeking employment in the field of security services, individuals who are on a career pathway to inspections, investigations, or law enforcement related duties or individuals who are currently employed as security guards and wish to expand their security and enforcement knowledge and skill-set.
-Participants will set themselves apart from others in the field through this specialized training.
-Participants will complete most of their courses online in any order that they wish.
+Students will set themselves apart from others in the field through this specialized training.
+Students will complete most of their courses online in any order that they wish.

 Program InformationAll courses must be completed within 3 years of acceptance into the program.

 Admission RequirementsOntario Secondary School Diploma (OSSD), or equivalent, OR 19 years of age or older.

 Note re: Admission RequirementsProspective students are advised that to work in Ontario as a security guard they must have completed the required training and/or testing, be at least 18 years old, possess a clean criminal record, according to the Clean Criminal Record Regulation, and be legally entitled to work in Canada.